Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GT 450 (OEM) should in theory be quite a bit better than the Radeon HD 5770 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GT 450 (OEM) should perform a lot faster than the Radeon HD 5770 overall. (explain)

-Texel RateThe Radeon HD 5770 is a lot (approximately 79%) more effective at anisotropic filtering than the GeForce GT 450 (OEM). (explain)
+Texel RateThe Radeon HD 5770 is much (more or less 79%) more effective at anisotropic filtering than the GeForce GT 450 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison